Lester Roloff: Roloff's legacy

 Roloff is cited as a major influence on both the Christian fundamentalist homeschooling and youth movements.
 His final recorded sermon was preached at Tennessee Temple University in Chattanooga, Tennessee, and is entitled "Hills that Help".
 Roloff was posthumously inducted in 1993 into the National Religious Broadcasters Hall of Fame.

-Roloff Evangelistic Enterprises is still in operation and the ministry continues to broadcast reruns of The Family Altar program on smaller, privately owned radio stations, and sell copies of Roloff's sermons.
+Roloff Evangelistic Enterprises is still in operation and the ministry continues to broadcast reruns of The Family Altar program on smaller, privately owned radio stations, as well as shortwave radio, and sell copies of Roloff's sermons.
 In 2017, the organization moved its mailing address to Fort Thomas, Arizona, and relocated its operations to a nearby Native American facility, which it opened in the early 1980s.

 People's Baptist Church also remains in operation, but no longer operates teenager group homes.
 The church now operates homes for adult men and women being treated for alcohol and drug addiction.

+The Roloff homes have a legacy of accusations.
+Many have accused them of abuse, while Roloff argued that strict discipline was necessary for proper correction.
+Throughout the history of the Roloff homes, there have been claims of abuse and brainwashing from former students, while there also exists denial from staff and some former students claiming that these allegations are exaggerated.

+Beliefs

+Soteriology

+In Lester Roloff's sermon, "Dr. Law and Dr. Grace.", Roloff described the law as revealing humanity's sins and exposing their inability to attain righteousness through their own works.
+This understanding, he explained, serves to guide individuals toward grace, where they can find forgiveness and redemption.
+Lester Roloff taught that one can only be saved through faith in Jesus Christ's shed blood and his atoning death, and that assurance of salvation is possible.
+He strongly defended the doctrine of eternal security.

+Roloff believed that even when a person is born again, they still have their old sinful nature alongside their new Spiritual nature.

+Eschatology

+Lester Roloff believed in the pretribulational rapture, teaching that the rapture is imminent and could happen at any time.

+Bibliology

+Lester Roloff was King James Only, stating that he looked upon the King James Bible the same way he looks upon his mother, believing that modern versions wrongly omit verses from the Bible.
+In his sermons, he also often advocated for memorizing the Bible.